-A beautiful blend of sweet and spicy, this Mexican Street Corn Salad is made off of the cob and finished with a dash of smoky seasoning, to make it truly out of this world.
+A beautiful blend of sweet and spicy this Mexican Street Corn Salad is essentially deconstructed Elote made off of the cob, ready to serve a crowed, and finished with a dash of smoky seasoning.
+Making it a truly out of this world side dish idea for any occasion, especially barbecues & potlucks.

 BUT it leaves me with a very fine line to walk between a mayo salad studded with a few bits of potato or egg and whatever else, and trying more for the tid bits of everything else just moistened and loosely held together by a teensy bit of mayo.